opulo-inc/docs/content/en/docs/mechanical-assembly/printing-parts/index.md

 There are three situations where you'll need specific filament colors:

-- White or transparent filament for the light mounts, `FDM-0015` and `FDM-0019`.
+- White or transparent filament for the light mounts, `top-light-mount` and `bottom-light-mount`.
 These parts act as light diffusers for the ring lights.
-- White or light colored filament for the nozzle holder, `FDM-0024`.
+- White or light colored filament for the `nozzle-rack`.
 This helps with setting up the automatic tool changer.
-- A darker filament for the Z gantries, `FDM-0017` and `FDM-0039`.
+- A darker filament for the Z gantries, `z-gantry-left` and `z-gantry-right`.
 This helps the bottom camera distinguish the nozzle tip from the rest of the gantry.
 If you print in a lighter color anyway you can use a bit of blue painter's table on the bottom side of the gantry.

 ## Print settings